 Basic earnings per share are computed by dividing net income by the weighted average number of common shares outstanding for the period.
 Diluted earnings per share are computed by dividing net income by the weighted average number of common shares outstanding for the period, assuming conversion of potentially dilutive common stock equivalents.

-Advertising Costs
+Advertising and Marketing Costs

-Advertising costs are expensed as incurred.
-Advertising costs were \$6.2 million, \$6.1 million and \$5.5 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+Advertising and marketing costs are expensed as incurred.
+Advertising and marketing costs were \$4.8 million, \$6.2 million and \$6.1 million for the years ended December 31, 2018, 2017 and 2016, respectively.